-I had the attention and ear of two staff members/ scientist, plus their Director of Regional Operations for hours and was overly impressed with the talent, concern, and their operational format and procedures!
+I had the attention and ear of two staff members/scientists, plus their Director of Regional Operations for hours and was overly impressed with the talent, concern, and their operational format and procedures!

-A little history for those not familiar with Mote Marine as a research laboratory and highly involved in various conservation efforts before other awesome groups like CCA of Florida or CFCW (Captains for Clean Water) were as prevalent as they are today with their great efforts.
-There was Mote Marine that started back in 1955, including some help from one of my young influences and producer of shows I always enjoyed watching as a young man Captain Jacques Cousteau.
+A little history for those unfamiliar with Mote Marine as a research laboratory and highly involved in various conservation efforts before other awesome groups like CCA of Florida or CFCW (Captains for Clean Water) were as prevalent as they are today with their great efforts.
+There was Mote Marine that started in 1955, including some help from one of my young influences and producer of shows I always enjoyed watching as a young man, Captain Jacques Cousteau.

-If interested in reading more about Mote Marine's storied History, you can find out more about that by clicking Here
+If you are interested in reading more about Mote Marine's storied History, you can find out more about that by clicking Here

-Disease's (unlike pollution) by nature are natural, but as we have seen some extra factors can really exacerbate these conditions much like the same with Red Tide (which is natural yet even found in Calusa Shell Middens going back hundreds of years) getting fueled to an even greater extent, by other factors.
-Factors like nutrient pollution as discussed on this quick posting found some months back on Flats Nation that can be found by clicking Here
+Diseases (unlike pollution) by nature are natural, but as we have seen, some extra factors can exacerbate these conditions, much like the same with Red Tide (which is natural yet even found in Calusa Shell Middens going back hundreds of years) getting fueled to an even greater extent, by other factors.
+Factors like nutrient pollution, as discussed in this quick posting found some months back on Flats Nation, can be found by clicking Here

-And as I have been known by Friends, Colleagues, and Staff that worked with for me over the years, my saying of (usually stated with a smile or chuckle) "Well, It kind of hard to put out a Fire with Gasoline!" thus some of our Ecosystem problems in some way we (collective by various means) could be doing just that...
+As I have been known by Friends, Colleagues, and Staff who worked with me over the years, my saying (usually stated with a smile or chuckle) "Well, It's kind of hard to put out a Fire with Gasoline!" thus some of our Ecosystem problems in some way we (collective by various means) could be doing just that...
 Pouring Gasoline on a Burning Fire (like the Piney Point chemical release) and then wondering why we have issues?

-I though am not a Marine Biologist (missed my calling some) thus will not speculate on the causes for Coral SCTLD myself, nor by experience will blindly accept (politically) motivated causes as the Gospel as we have seen for other (suspect) ecosystem issues and concerns...
-No, our position here on Flats Nation is to report/share what has been found by various sources for those who love Flats Fishing it's Lifestyle and by others who care about such.
-How you can then research those findings and come to your own conclusions and choices, and supply information and links on how to help those respective causes that you find near and dear to your heart 😊
+I am not a Marine Biologist (missed my calling some); thus will not speculate on the causes for Coral SCTLD myself, nor by experience will blindly accept (politically) motivated causes as the Gospel as we have seen for other (suspect) ecosystem issues and concerns...
+No, our position here on Flats Nation is to report/share what has been found by various sources for those who love Flats Fishing and its Lifestyle and by others who care about such.
+How you can then research those findings and come to your conclusions and choices, and supply information and links on how to help those respective causes that you find near and dear to your heart 😊

 Mote Marine International Center for Coral Reef Research & Restoration though has several targeted methods to track and other ways to help replace (grow back) what has been lost.
-This as well as stress test certain types that show better chances of survival under various conditions (Temperature, Acidity, Salinity) using their CAOS raceway tank systems.
+This and stress tests certain types that show better chances of survival under various conditions (Temperature, Acidity, Salinity) using their CAOS raceway tank systems.
 More on the CAOS system in a separate article soon.

 High points of my visit...

-These same crabs also have some Aquaculture value at that same time thus a win-win for I hear they also taste awesome and have a taste profile like stone crabs!
-So, I say let us grow as many of these little cultivators as we can to help clean up and the reef, and break out the Old Bay Seasoning at that same time! 😊
+These same crabs also have some Aquaculture value at that same time thus a win-win I hear they also taste awesome and have a taste profile like stone crabs!
+So, I say let us grow as many of these little cultivators as possible to help clean up the reef and break out the Old Bay Seasoning at that same time! 😊

-Next was the study tanks for the reproduction of various coral types where they can simulate the conditions needed to make coral run through their breeding cycle.
-As reported it's all a combination of Moon, Water Temperature and Tides and really only happens once a year.
+Next were the study tanks for the reproduction of various coral types, where they can simulate the conditions needed to make coral run through their breeding cycle.
+As reported it's all a combination of Moon, Water Temperature, and Tides and only happens once a year.

-And due to the amount of energy needed by the coral to create and expel eggs and sperm, even under lab conditions they do not yet, have a way to increase these events to say every 6 months to help produce even more coral to transplant.
-I am quite sure Celia one of the Mote staff reproduction biologist, and team are looking for ways to do just that if possible!
+And due to the amount of energy needed by the coral to create and expel eggs and sperm, even under lab conditions, they do not yet have a way to increase these events to say every six months to help produce even more coral to transplant.
+I am quite sure Celia one of the Mote staff reproduction biologists, and the team are looking for ways to do just that if possible!

 Then you have the study and grow out tanks for the baby coral as I like to call them.

 Where they can measure and control assorted items like temperature, water flow for tidal effect, etc. while still pulling in and using local seawater.
-Filtration is important as anyone who has a saltwater reef tank back home will attest!
-Yet even filtering the water down to the 1-micron level and using UV light to help kill off various dreadful things, they still run into problems at times.
+Filtration is important, as anyone with a saltwater reef tank back home will attest!
+Yet even filtering the water down to the 1-micron level and using UV light to help kill off various dreadful things, they still run into problems.
 This also shows how delicate these ecosystems can be even under highly controlled laboratory conditions.

-And this is not a dump and run affair either!
+And this is not a dump-and-run affair either!
 This for they must build racks for some using PVC pipe and still must visit each planting at 6 months and again at a year for quality and survival measurements which as you can well figure, is quite the undertaking in both man-hours and in equipment/fuel costs.
-Happy to report that they have had some remarkable success in getting these efforts to once moved from the lab to the reef, too also spawn back in the wild in a much shorter timeframe as seen here:
+I am happy to report that they have had some remarkable success in getting these efforts to, once moved from the lab to the reef, also spawn back in the wild in a much shorter timeframe, as seen here:

 So, what can you do to help with the Coral Research and Restoration efforts you ask?

-The first thing I recommend (which your Children and Grandchildren might really love) is to plan a visit to both Mote Marine Aquarium in Sarasota and you can find out more about making a visit by clicking Here
+The first thing I recommend (which your Children and Grandchildren might love) is to plan a visit to both Mote Marine Aquarium in Sarasota, and you can find out more about visiting by clicking Here

-Plus you can order that same tag for your Boat or other Trailers and each plate sold in the State of Florida provides a $25 donation to Mote Marine Laboratory and helps to fund coral reef research, restoration, education and conservation and as reported to me, has become a great source of funding for staffing.
+Plus, you can order that same tag for your Boat or other Trailers, and each plate sold in the State of Florida provides a $25 donation to Mote Marine Laboratory and helps to fund coral reef research, restoration, education, and conservation as reported to me, has become a great source of funding for staffing.
 More information on getting one yourself can be found by clicking Here

-Third is get involved or better stated having more "Eyes on the Ecosystem" and Mote and others has several ways you can help while out Fishing, Snorkeling / Diving or just enjoying the Great Outdoors while in The Keys here are a few:
+The third is to get involved or, better stated, have more "Eyes on the Ecosystem."
+Mote and others have several ways you can help while out Fishing, Snorkeling / Diving, or just enjoying the Great Outdoors while in The Keys; here are a few:

-In closing much like my article on Sea Trout and the positive economic impacts of Recreational Fishing for our Great State to the tune of 9.2 Billion annually which you can read about Here
+In closing, much like my article on Sea Trout and the positive economic impacts of Recreational Fishing for our Great State to the tune of 9.2 Billion Dollars annually, which you can read about Here

 Same goes the for our Coral Reef system in The Keys and other parts of Southeast Florida!
-Many of our favorite Flats Fishing targets like Tarpon, Permit and Bonefish use these ecosystems to survive both as a food source for prey items that call these areas home.
+Many of our favorite flat fishing targets like Tarpon, Permit, and Bonefish use these ecosystems to survive both as a food source for prey items that call these areas home.
 And while migrating to other areas to spawn...
-Here is a video that covers some of this economic benefit they provide:
+Here is a video that covers some of the economic benefits they provide:

-And though we do not support closure of any area to Recreational Fishing Hook and Line fishing (nothing like shooting the Goose that lays the Golden Eggs by doing such!)
+And though we do not support the closure of any area to recreational fishing hook and line fishing (nothing like shooting the goose that lays the golden eggs by doing so!)
 We do need to be careful in these areas and tread lightly.

-First, one of the best ways to do this is to use the FMT (Florida Marine Tracks) Chip by Isla Maine in your NAVICO Marine MFD (Multi-Function Display) to help stay clear of areas like Coral Reefs, Oyster Bars and shallow Sea Grasses that can get hit by your prop and are not only extremely hard on our slow growing Flats ecosystems.
-But could be expensive to your hull and lower units at the same time!
-You can find out more about that product by clicking Here
+First, one of the best ways to do this is to use good electronics to traverse a body of water with little to zero impact on the ecosystem.
+Technology can be of enormous help to help stay clear of areas like Coral Reefs, Oyster Bars, and shallow Seagrass that can get hit by your prop and are not only extremely hard on our slow-growing Flats ecosystems.
+But it could be costly to your hull and lower units simultaneously!

-Flats Nation is really looking forward to working further with Mote Marine with follow up articles on more targeted initiatives they now have.
-And one of our other planned projects is a Podcast with members of the Mote Marine International Center for Coral Reef Research & Restoration Staff as we discuss this topic more even further!
+Flats Nation is looking forward to working further with Mote Marine with follow-up articles on more targeted initiatives they now have.
+One of our other planned projects is a Podcast with members of the Mote Marine International Center for Coral Reef Research & Restoration Staff as we discuss this topic further!

-And remember our saying/ tag line we started here on Flats Nation "No Fish, No Florida!" for when it comes to all these joint conservation efforts, it really is that simple...
+And remember our saying/tagline when we started here on Flats Nation: "No Fish, No Florida!" when it comes to all these joint conservation efforts, it is that simple...